|The Universe of Discourse|

 Fri, 04 Jan 2008

-I went to visit Iris at school last week, and stayed for lunch.
-I was seated with Iris and three other little girls.
+I went to visit Katara at school last week, and stayed for lunch.
+I was seated with Katara and three other little girls.
 As the food was served, one of the girls, Riley, made some joke about how the food cart contained guinea pigs instead.
 This sort of joke is very funny to preschoolers.

 My sense of humor is very close to a preschooler's, and I would have thought that this was funny if she had said that the food cart contained clocks, or nose hairs, or a speech in defense of the Corn Laws, or the Trans-Siberian Railroad, or fish-shaped solid waste.
 But she said guinea pigs, and instead of laughing, I mused aloud that I had never eaten a guinea pig.